 "Consider how we feel after we eat a heavy meal or dessert.
-Our bodies absorb sugars from refined or processed foods more quickly, which is what leads to that sluggish feeling—a 'sugar rush,'' says Madison Gouza, MS, RDN, a registered dietitian nutritionist for Main Line Health Integrative and Functional Medicine at Main Line Health King of Prussia.
+Our bodies absorb sugars from refined or processed foods more quickly, which is what leads to that sluggish feeling—a 'sugar rush,' Rachel Sugarman, DO, integrative and functional medicine physician at Main Line Health King of Prussia.
 "You can avoid this feeling by opting for foods high in protein and fiber such as salmon, avocado, nuts, fresh fruits and vegetables."

 Whenever you have a drink, remember to do so in moderation—one drink per day for women and two drinks per day for men.

 Dehydration is a common culprit for fatigue.
 When you're dehydrated, it can impact the flow of oxygen to the brain and requires your heart to work to pump oxygen throughout the body, which can make you feel tired.
 The solution?
 Hydrate—but not with just any liquid.